 Factory Warranty Holders

-California’s lemon law is a unique and powerful tool.
+California’s lemon law is also a unique and powerful tool.
 Owners and lessees of defective vehicles do not need to wait for a government agency to take action.
 They can assert their warranty rights against manufacturers directly.
 In a sense, consumers become the regulators, which is often the best way to achieve justice in these cases.